 However, it is difficult to gauge exactly how major pandemics affect economic activity in the medium to longer term.

-CK: There are various strategies being employed to fight COVID-19.
+KOCHTITZKY: Various strategies are being employed to fight COVID-19.
 The most common strategies, irrespective of whether the number of cases is increasing, remaining the same, or decreasing, that are being employed are:

-- Greatly scaling up diagnostic testing and previous exposure screening capacity to identify cases and those immune
+- Greatly scaling up diagnostic testing and previous exposure screening capacity to identify cases and immune

 - Growing the number of available hospital and intensive care beds with ventilators and other relevant equipment